Traeger Smoked Spatchcock Turkey

 Instructions

-5. Brush the entire surface of the turkey with olive oil and season it with salt and pepper.
+• Brush the entire surface of the turkey with olive oil and season it with salt and pepper.
 Use the Spiceology Turkey Rub or your favorite BBQ rub to coat the entire surface of the turkey.
+Optional: place the seasoned turkey in the fridge overnight and allow the dry brine to work its magic.

-6. Place the turkey in the middle of the lower grill grates of your Traeger, breast side up.
-Be sure that the drumsticks and wings are spread out and the turkey is laying flat on the grill greatest.
+• Place the turkey in the middle of the lower grill grates of your Traeger, breast side up.
+Be sure that the drumsticks and wings are spread out and the turkey is laying flat on the grill grates.

 Notes